JSideris/simple-compute-shaders/readme.md

 import fragCode from "./frag.wgsl";
 ```

-## Executing Shader Passes
+## Executing Shader Programs

-To run a render or compute pass, simply call `shader.pass()`.
-Compute passes can be run any time and are syncronous.
+To run a render pass on a `RenderShader2d`, simply call `shader.pass()`.
+To dispatch a compute shader, call `shader.dispatch()`.
 Run renders inside of a `requestAnimationFrame` callback.
+Compute dispatches can be run any time and are syncronous.

 ## How to Contribute

 Building this library to be as robust as possible was challenging, and is an ongoing project.
-Pull requests welcome.
+Suggestions, feedback, and bugfixes are welcome.
+For major changes to the API, speak with me first.

 ## Reporting Issues